RojanGamingYT/custom-rpc/README.md

 # START
 Use `node index.js` to start.

-# THIS IS AGAINST TOS OF DISCORD
+# THIS IS AGAINST DISCORD TOS